arup-group/ansible-role-speckleserver/README.md

 TODO
 ----

-More idempotency / upgrade checks and tests.
+* More idempotency / upgrade checks and tests.

+* Resilience in the face of URL fetch failures

 Example Playbook
 ----------------